 "Although I am considering introducing a bill on domain name seizures for infringement, that does not mean I accept the practice as legal or constitutional," she said.
 "Nonetheless, since these seizure actions are occurring, I thought it worthwhile to explore a legislative means providing appropriate protections for free expression and due process."

 Critics of the seizures have said the DOJ and ICE give website owners no notice before seizing the sites.
 In some cases, the websites seized may include blog posts, discussion boards or other material protected by U.S. free speech rights, critics have said.

 Supporters of the seizures, including many in the U.S. entertainment industry, have argued that the seizures are necessary to stem rampant copyright infringement online.

 New legislation from Lofgren would focusing on requirements that the agencies provide notice to website owners and an opportunity for them to defend against a seizure, she said.

 Four Reddit users had submitted comments as of Tuesday afternoon.

 "Domain Name seizures should be made completely illegal, with no compromises or exceptions," one Reddit user wrote.
 "The government has taken down countless websites across the internet with absolutely no due process with only a judge's signature on a piece of paper with most of the evidence for the take down coming from the biased entertainment industry."

-A representative of the U.S. Chamber of Commerce, also a supporter of the website seizures, didn't immediately return messages seeking comment on Lofgren's proposal.
+Representatives of the Motion Picture Association of America and the U.S. Chamber of Commerce, both supporters of the website seizures, didn't immediately return messages seeking comment on Lofgren's proposal.
 A representative of the Recording Industry Association of America declined to comment.